ropensci-archive/roweb2/content/blog/2018-11-29-codereview.md

 Some areas cropped up as common challenges.
 For instance - to what extent should feedback on research code emphasize refactoring, or optimization?
 While it was generally agreed that refactoring is more important for more general, highly reused code, it is by no means clear how much so.
 For rapidly developing research code, how much should testing be emphasized?
 Another area where the right approach to reviewing was unclear was in long-running, computationally-intense workflows.
 For such projects, can a reviewer or an automatic test suite be expected to reproduce the results?

 Finally, one useful note was that review in in-person meetings can make it more challenging to maintain a written record of changes compared to interactions via systems like GitHub.
-The team from NCEAS noted that they use GitHub issues as a note-taking system to take notes so that discussions would be recorded in the same place as on-line discussion, and Weecology used co-authored commits to record changes from pair-programming sessions.
+The team from NCEAS noted that they use GitHub issues as a note-taking system so that discussions would be recorded in the same place as on-line discussion, and Weecology used co-authored commits to record changes from pair-programming sessions.